nafisquaisar/Tic_tok_toe_Game/README.md

 # Tic_tok_toe_Game
-This project is based on simple calculator.
+This project is based on Game  in c++.
 It run in VS code bescause Background color appear in VS code which make beautiful of this project.